Being flexible, adaptable, and how to piece it together.

 I began to overthink everything—question my ability to write suspense.
 The manuscript was a mess.
 This past month in isolation, I’ve spent ripping Jazz House to shreds.

 Previously, I tended to write linearly.
 Start at the beginning, get to the end, done.
-Today the timelines, villains, and central character relationships are all on the virtual cutting room floor as Chef Aden House might say, sliced and diced
+Today the timelines, villains, and central character relationships are all on the virtual cutting room floor as Chef Aden House might say, sliced and diced.

 I yanked most of the bad guy parts into a second document.
 Once I’m satisfied with the main characters’ relationship and world-building, I’ll seed these sections back in.
 This is a new way of writing for me.
 I’ve had to adapt to my new expectations of what and how I write.